razz7/SP3/README.md

 i did not do the fetch task.

-obs I ADD a javascript api test page to the movie project i knows it's later the handin time.
+obs I ADD a javascript api test page to the movie project.
+I dindt finish it in time but i got it working kinda.
+It works if CORS plugin is on in the browser